Roe v. Wade overturned: Pennsylvania lawmakers react to Supreme Court decision

 Some Pennysylvania Lawmakers and organizations have released statements or tweets regarding Roe v.
 Wade being overturned

-Pennsylvania Governor Tom Wolf released the following statement, saying women “are safe here in the commonwealth.”
+Pennsylvania Governor Tom Wolf released a statement, saying women “are safe here in the commonwealth.”
+He spoke with Dennis Owens hours after the decision was announced.

 Governor Tom Wolf released the following statement in response to the U.S. Supreme Court’s decision on Dobbs v.
 Jackson Women’s Health Organization and the dismantling of the landmark Roe v.
 Wade, which had protected access to abortion: